Ant Money

-Ant Money Migrates from PostgreSQL to SingleStore, Boosting Performance 20-100X and Reducing TCO by 90%
+Ant Money Migrates from PostgreSQL to SingleStore on AWS, Boosting Performance 20-100x and Reducing TCO by 90%

 Investing has come a long way from the days when you would get on a phone call, pay someone a few dollars, and ask them to buy a stock for you.
 Apps are democratizing access to investments, but those who are not tech-savvy are left behind, and even those who are comfortable accessing apps are left largely on their own once in the app.
-As a result, about half of Americans are still not participating in the stock market.
+As a result, just over half of Americans participate in the stock market.

-Ant Money launched its platform with PostgreSQL on Amazon RDS for first-party data and Amazon Quicksight for analytics, as it was easy to prototype, ingest data, and perform basic reports with this configuration.
+Ant Money launched its platform with PostgreSQL for first-party data and another system for analytics, as it was easy to prototype, ingest data, and perform basic reports with this configuration.
 However, this was a costly, fragile system not well-suited for the long term.

-Amazon Quicksight was not only costly, but required giant PostgreSQL replica sets.
+The existing system was not only costly, it also required giant PostgreSQL replica sets.
 Ant Money felt it was not the best choice to transform and process data, and ingesting data from different sources was tricky.
 It was more of a reporting platform rather than the real-time ingestion system it needed.

 The system was slow, with queries taking seconds to minutes to process, and lacked coverage for emergent data sources such as ATM.com or financial services.
 The replicated data needed to be re-ingested, and the dashboard only refreshed once every 24 hours, leading to a serious and unacceptable lag in data freshness.